Suruat/vue-2-crumbs/README.md

 ### Using `parentsList`
-IF you need to use dynamic breadcrumb in the middle of your breadcrumb list, than you should provide whole chain in component's `parentsList` property.
+If you need to use dynamic breadcrumb in the middle of your breadcrumb list, than you should provide whole chain in component's `parentsList` property.
 You need to provide list of objects that contain `path` and `label`, like in example below:

 **Post.vue**
 ```